Ukraine at the Eurovision Song Contest

 The music of Alina Pash is noteworthy, for instance, in her album “розMова”.
 However, her withdrawal was connected to a political scandal.
 It came out that she visited Crimea after the Russian annexation and came there via Russia.
 It is illegal in Ukraine as it legitimises the Russian occupation of the peninsula.
 Pash explained she came there through Ukraine and provided a certificate proving that, but the public broadcaster announced it was falsified.
 Thus, she resigned.
 A similar problem came up in 2019, and then Ukraine decided not to participate in the contest.

 Why Ukrainian artists cannot ignore politics?
-Oh, comrades, Ukrainians can finally tell Europe about themselves, and they have a lot to say!
+Oh, comrades, Ukrainians can finally tell Europe about themselves, and they have a lot to say.
+Thus, they need to take it seriously.
 In 2016, when Jamala won Eurovision with the song “1944”, its lyrics were about the Stalinist repressions.
 “SHUM”, the entry from the previous year, was inspired by a folk song from the same region where the Chornobyl disaster took place.
 What can it say to us?
 Maybe not only that there is an ongoing war, but also that for centuries Ukrainian stories were ignored or not necessarily told by Ukrainians.
 The independence of 1991 gave Ukraine more subjectivity and occasions to voice its perspective.
-That is why, Ukrainian artists need to take it seriously.

 Coming back to Jamala, the message of her song was interpreted as a protest against the Russian annexation of Crimea.
 As this kind of political expression could breach the rules of Eurovision, the European Broadcasting Union investigated the case.
 Eventually, the EBU announced that there was no direct reference to the current war.
 Jamala found inspiration for the song in the story of her great-grandmother, who as a young giril was deported to Central Asia.
 It was the exile of Crimean Tatars.